What’s the Key to Charlotte Caterer Jasmine Grill’s Success? Staying Focused

 We have changed the menu many times, maybe 3-4 times in 4 years.
 We used to have some Mexican items too but we wanted to focus on kebab and shawarma.
 If things don’t sell well or items take too much time to make we take them off the menu.
 People don’t want to wait.
 If we make fewer items we can provide better quality.
 If you have too many items the quality and speed of service goes down.

 What are the biggest challenges to your business?

 Things are getting expensive, it’s hard to find employees and the cost of ingredients are always going up- even the real estate costs have doubled.
 You can only raise the price so much.
 It’s not easy to find someone to cook the way you want.
 We don’t find people to cook the way we want so we train them.

 Another big challenge is the taste of the food—I believe you have to serve food that pleases 95% of your customers.
 If you reach the point that 6-7% don’t like the food, your business will suffer.
 A lot of people open and close restaurants.
 The service is also very important.

-We used to have lower prices, but when we raised them them to accommodate the higher operating costs our business only grew.
+We used to have lower prices, but when we raised them to accommodate the higher operating costs, our business only grew.
 That surprised me.

 We have good food, good service, good location and good reviews in the Charlotte catering business.
 Google and Yelp help us a lot.
 We do a lot of advertising too.